 Today, several cable and satellite companies offer high-definition content.
 The move to create standards for HDTV also helped push the United States to switch from analog to digital signals.
 But that's another story.

-Learn more about HDTV by following the links on the next page.
+Learn more about HDTV by following the links below.

 Related HowStuffWorks Articles

 - Alvarez, Salvador et al. "HDTV: The Engineering History."
 Massachusetts Institute of Technology.
 Dec.
 10, 1999.
 (Aug.
 12, 2009) http://web.mit.edu/6.933/www/HDTV.pdf

 - Barlow, Steven.
 "HDTV Past, Present and Future - Part I History."
 Audioholics.
 July 23, 2009.
 (Aug.
 14, 2009) http://www.audioholics.com/education/display-formats-technology/hdtv-past-present-and-future-part-i-history